mikann0/mikann0/README.md

 Hi 👋 My name is Mikan
 ======================

-Learning web et web mobile developper
+Learning web and web mobile development
 -------------------------------------

 * 🌍  I'm based in Lyon